 Policies are evaluated synchronously during the intent phase.
 There's no async "check later" — the policy engine is in the critical path.
 If the engine is down, no intents are approved.
 Fail-closed, not fail-open.

-Multiple policies can apply to a single agent (agent-level + wallet-level + global).
+Multiple policies can apply to a single agent (agent-level + wallet-level + workspace-level).
 They're evaluated in order, and the most restrictive rule wins.

 On top of policy rules, every intent runs through a risk scoring pipeline: